Useurmind/ModuleInject/Doc.ModuleInject/method_injection.md

 ﻿Method injection
 ----------------

 In the tutorial you learned how property injection works.
-But there is one more kind of injection that ModuleInject provides, namely MethodInjection.
+But there are other kinds of injection that ModuleInject provides.
+One is called method injection.

 There are two ways to implement method injection.